Bachelor of Teaching (Middle) with Bachelor of Music

 Where could it take you?

-^Teaching areas include: classroom music, instrumental music, economics, English, geography, history, languages (must be taken at advanced level), linguistics (EAL), mathematical sciences.
+^Teaching areas include: classroom music, instrumental music, economics, English, geography, history, languages (must be taken at advanced level), linguistics (EAL/D), mathematical sciences, media.

 - Mid-year entry will only be available to domestic students.
 Due to the program structure and professional experience placements, students commencing mid-year study will complete their program in 4.25 years instead of 4 years.